 - what the business or group of businesses expects to get out of the partnership

-- what the objectives of the partnership are, and how both sides will work together
+- what the objectives are, and how both parties will work together

 - which regulatory areas the partnership will cover